 Why ParentCorps partnered with Project Evident

 Identifying and supporting sites that can sustainably implement ParentCorps is central to ParentCorps’ strategy for scale.
 Over time, the organization expected that “veteran” sites—sites operating the program for more than two years, would become sustainable and be able to continue implementing the program with high quality, while requiring less support from ParentCorps staff.
-This, in turn, would make it possible for staff to focus on scale and improvement, onboarding and supporting new schools during capacity building, and conducting research.

 With 23 veteran sites that had been operating ParentCorps for more than two years coupled with the rapid rate of expansion to new sites, staff needed data-based frameworks both to clearly define sustainability and to establish what supports are needed in both established and new sites.
 ParentCorps enlisted the help of Project Evident to develop a Strategic Evidence Plan (SEP) to help develop these frameworks.